duytk1/CST8916_Assignment2/README.md

 How to run the python scripts:

-We install the needed packages to run the script.
-The most important library to run this script is IoTHubDeviceClient:
+We install the required library to run the script.
+The most important library to run this script is IoTHubDeviceClient which is defined in requirements.txt.
+To run, create a new Terminal and run below commands:

 ``` pip install -r requirements.txt ```